Koromix/rygel/web/koffi.dev/pages/benchmarks.md

 <div class="benchmark table" data-platform="darwin_arm64" data-benchmark="memset"></div>

+## Raylib results for macOS ARM64 ^ Raylib results

+This benchmark uses the CPU-based image drawing functions in Raylib.
+The calls are much heavier than in the atoi benchmark, thus the FFI overhead is reduced.
+In this implementation, Koffi is compared to:

+- [node-raylib](https://github.com/RobLoach/node-raylib) (baseline): This is a native wrapper implemented with N-API
+- Raylib C++: C++ implementation of the benchmark, without any Javascript

+<div class="benchmark table" data-platform="darwin_arm64" data-benchmark="raylib"></div>

 # Windows x86_64

 The results presented below were measured on my x86_64 Windows machine (AMD Ryzen™ 5 2600).